 All young people should have an opportunity to develop their talents in positive ways to create value for themselves and others.

 There should be no ceiling to your child's education.
 With the Davidson Young Scholars Program, there won't be.
-The Young Scholars program is free to profoundly gifted students and their families and gives them the opportunity to connect and engage in a community that understands their needs.
+Our gifted program is free to profoundly gifted students and their families and gives them the opportunity to connect and engage in a community that understands their needs.
 Families choose their level of involvement.
 From individualized support from a family consultant, including academic and college advising, to opportunities to interact with other Young Scholars during summer programs and much more, the Young Scholars Program sets students and their families up to succeed academically, emotionally and socially.

 Our private website provides the